semlette/nfc_in_flutter/README.md

 ## Host Card Emulation

-NFC in Flutter supports reading from emulated host cards, however only on Android as Apple doesn't allow it on iOS.
+NFC in Flutter supports reading from emulated host cards*.

 To read from emulated host cards, you need to do a few things.